The 5 Best Camping Stoves of 2024

 But the thing we absolutely love about the Everest 2x is its two 20,000 BTU burners.
 This camping stove has a ton of power, allowing you to easily overcome variable outdoor conditions.
 The burners are also nicely recessed into the metal frame and surrounded by a protective sheath, allowing you to dial down the flame even in breezy weather.

-Because of it’s excellent flame control, the Everest 2x is capable of cooking even the fussiest camp meals, letting you cook nearly anything that you would be able to cook on your stove at home.
+Because of its excellent flame control, the Everest 2x is capable of cooking even the fussiest camp meals, letting you cook nearly anything that you would be able to cook on your stove at home.
 From searing steaks to simmering risotto, this stove great dynamic range.

 Coleman Cascade Classic product image